 Final exams will be kept on file for one semester following the course.
 Students who would like to view their final exams will be able to do so in the marketing department starting the second week of the semester following the course.
 Graduating seniors who will not be on campus to view their finals can receive them by bringing a self-addressed, stamped envelope to the final exam.
-Homework There will be four homework assignments throughout the semester.
-These will be short mini-case exercises from the textbook.
+Homework and Quizzes There will be three homework/quiz assignments throughout the semester.
 Your TA will give you the specific assignments and due dates.
-Each assignment will count as 5% of your grade (20% total).
+Each assignment will count as 10% of your grade (30% total).
 Class Participation and Attendance Class attendance and participation is mandatory to do well in this class.
 You are expected to come to each recitation period prepared to discuss the current case/topic and meaningfully participate in class exercises.
-Participation and attendance will count as 25% of your grade.
+Participation and attendance will count as 15% of your grade.
 SABRE (Marketing Simulation) You will participate in a marketing simulation exercise called SABRE ("Strategic Allocation of Business Resources"), in which teams of students will compete in simulated markets.
 Specific details about the simulation will be distributed during the semester.
-Your team will submit a marketing plan at the start of the simulation (10%), write a paper evaluating your team's performance and strategy at the end of the simulation (10%), and give a class presentation (5%).
+You will be evaluated on your team's performance in the game (10%), a paper evaluating your team's performance and strategy (10%), and a class presentation (5%).
 Thus, the team grade for SABRE will count as a total of 25% of your grade.
 Market Research Requirement In order to receive a grade in Marketing 101, you are required to participate in a market research project.
 There are two alternative ways to participate.
-The first is to be a participant for academic research projects for 1 hour.
-You will be assigned to participate in specific research projects by your TA.
+The first is to participate in at least one marketing research study in the Wharton Behavioral Lab (http://bhlab.wharton.upenn.edu).
 There are two goals motivating this requirement.
 The first goal is to provide the students with first-hand experience in marketing research.
 Simply participating in the market research process can be instructive.
-Each study that the student participates in will be fully explained to the student after the study is completed.
 Another goal is that your participation in academic research projects will help Wharton Marketing faculty continue to develop state-of-the-art marketing thought, which is ultimately brought back to the classroom.
 The second way to fulfill this requirement is to write a 10-page paper on a market research topic of your choice, but the topic must be approved by your TA.
+Grading Your grade will be calculated in the following manner:

+Three Homework/quiz Assignments (5% each) 30%

+SABRE Performance 10%

+SABRE Group paper 10%

+SABRE Presentation 5%

+Class Participation 15%

+Final Exam 30%

+Total 100%

+Course Materials

-Course Materials There are two required books for this course; both are available at the Penn Bookstore: - (1) Kotler and Armstrong, Principles of Marketing, 11th Edition, Pearson/Prentice Hall - (2) Custom Case Book for Marketing 101.
+There are two required books for this course; both are available at the Penn Bookstore:

+- (1) Perreault, Cannon, and McCarthy, Basic Marketing, 16th Edition, McGraw Hill/Irwin

+- (2) Custom Case Book for Marketing 101.